VoxelPrismatic/comptelec/PARTS.md

 ### ICs
 We ran out of pins on the RPi.
-Yes I could buy a second RPi and all would work well, but that means writing code to communicate between RPi's
+Yes I could buy a second RPi and all would work well, but that means writing code to communicate between RPi's, and it won't look as cool.
 | Qty | Img | Description | Link | Notes |
 |-|-|-|-|-|
 | 3 | ![image](https://user-images.githubusercontent.com/45671764/157557745-fe7488e2-2143-4dbf-ab58-569771ea22bf.png) | 2x4 bit buffer [74 LS 244] | [[digikey]](https://www.digikey.com/en/products/detail/texas-instruments/SN74LVC244AN/377479) | - 1x - 2x4 pins for grid input<br>- 1x - 2x4 pins for switches input<br>- 1x - 1x4 for grid, 1x4 for switches<br>**This is a 3.6V chip, do not use for other 5V projects** |